U.S. farmers slam Trump's Cuba clampdown, press forward with trade visit

-CHICAGO U.S. farm groups criticized President Donald Trump's decision to retreat from his predecessor's opening toward Cuba, saying it could derail huge increases in farm exports that totaled $221 million last year.
+CHICAGO (Reuters) - U.S. farm groups criticized President Donald Trump's decision to retreat from his predecessor's opening toward Cuba, saying it could derail huge increases in farm exports that totaled $221 million last year.

 A trade delegation from Minnesota, one of the largest U.S. agriculture states, vowed to carry on with its planned visit to Cuba next week.
 "We're going to continue to beat the drum and let them (the Trump administration) know that trade is good for agriculture," said Kevin Paap, a farmer in the delegation.